 Governmental fund level financial statements are reported using current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-Measurable and available revenues expected to be received within 60 days after the fiscal year ends.
+Measurable and available revenues include revenues expected to be received within 60 days after the fiscal year ends.
 Receivables which are measurable but not collectible within 60 days after the end of the fiscal period are reported as deferred revenue.
-Property taxes which were levied and collected within 60 days of the fiscal period are budget of the subsequent fiscal year and, accordingly, have been reflected as unavailable revenue (a deferred inflow of resources) and in the fund financial statements.
-Sales and franchise tax revenues are also susceptible to accrual if expected to be received within 60 days after the fiscal year ends.
+Property taxes which were levied and collected within 60 days of the fiscal period are considered revenue.
+Taxes receivable but not collected within 60 days are used to finance the budget of the subsequent fiscal year and, accordingly, have been reflected as unavailable revenues are also susceptible to accrual if expected to be received within 60 days after the fiscal year ends.